All staff are encouraged to enable two-factor authentication if they are wanting to log into University resources from

 Recommendation 2 – Yubikey

 If you prefer a physical hardware solution or if you travel regularly (particularly if there is mixed cellular coverage) or if you often do not have your smart device with you, then Yubikey is the recommended option for you.
 This is a USB second-factor authentication device that slots into a USB port on the computer you are using.
-These keys are small and discrete and can be purchased directly from ICT Procurement.
+These keys are small and discrete and can be obtained directly from your Client Technology Support team.
 Once you have a Yubikey you will not need to use the Duo App or SMS Text service.

 Recommendation 3 – SMS Text